 How to close a limited company with debts

 Suppose you fear your limited company is failing due to debts becoming unmanageable.
-In that case, liquidation may be a way of restarting your business, clearing any outstanding debts, getting rid of a poor reputation, and easing unhealthy relationships with creditors.
+In that case, liquidation or an administrative dissolution may be a way of restarting your business, clearing any outstanding debts, getting rid of a poor reputation, and easing unhealthy relationships with creditors.

 If you are considering taking this route, there are several restrictions you need to consider, together with strict rules to follow.